August 21 - 23, 2019 | Hilton San Diego Bayfront | #ossummit

 There is something for everyone

-Open Source Summit North America 2018 featured more than 250 sessions, lightning talks, tutorials, workshops, labs and a host of co-located events.
+Open Source Summit North America 2019 will feature more than 300 sessions, lightning talks, tutorials, workshops, labs and a host of co-located events.
 Review a few of the schedule highlights below!

 AI & Analytics